Schedule and location

 Learn to identify and manage the most common invasive plants in the Great Lakes region.
 Managing invasive plants is one of the most common restoration tasks.
 Learn to identify the characteristics of common invasive plants and describe their impacts on the landscape; discuss invasive plant ecology, and learn to which control methods are best suited to each plant.

 In this online class, the self-guided material can be completed wherever you have access to a computer, at your own pace.
-This program is part of Illinois Invasive Species Awareness Month, a statewide effort held each May to educate and inform citizens of Illinois about the threat of invasive species.

 "Mary Zaander works to restore native ecosystems at Witness Tree Native Landscapes as owner and manager, her vocation for 22 years.
 Her ecosystem education began as a volunteer in the late 1980’s, continued with a master’s degree from Northeastern Illinois University and is ongoing today both professionally and as a volunteer.